-The non-league side defended resolutely and remained a danger on the break, with Sunderland resorting to long-range efforts as the club was frustrated.
+The non-league side defended resolutely and they remained a danger on the break, with Sunderland resorting to long-range efforts as they were frustrated.

 Vergini stung Lewis' palms from 30 yards on the hour mark, and then Ba lofted a shot over the crossbar from the edge of the box.